Tour Japan Itinerary

 All Day: Jozankei

 After breakfast, we take a private bus to the onsen town of Jozankei in the mountains just outside of Sapporo.
 Here we will visit the Hoheikyo Onsen, a large open-air natural hot-spring bath designed purely for the comfort and relaxation of the bathers.
 Here you can spend the day comfortably bathing yourself amongst the 1000 tons of landscaped rock garden of these open-air baths, in the snow, allowing you to melt into your own satisfying and relaxing world.
 There is also a fabulous Indian restaurant onsite or you may prefer to just chill in the relaxation areas.
 When we arrive back in Sapporo, we will go to Odori Park to take in the atmosphere and amazing sights of the Snow Festival and amazing snow sculptures.

 Morning: Sapporo, Yoichi

 Afternoon: Yoichi, Otaru

 After breakfast, we will explore the underground shopping city of Sapporo.
 Known for its underground shopping malls Sapporo boasts over 200 shops and restaurants and we’ll stop here for lunch.
 Next, we visit the small town of Yoichi, home to the Nikka Whiskey Distillery, built in 1934 and one of Japan’s top whisky distilleries.
 With its historic old buildings and working distillery you can see all the stages involved in distilling whisky and sample some of the finished product.
-Next, we head to the small coastal town of Otaru for the Snow Path Light Festival.
-This picturesque old town lights up the pathway along the canal with snow statues, floating candle holders and snow lanterns and looks absolutely delightful.
-The old town has many different types of shops and we’ll visit the magical Music-Box Museum before heading back to the hotel around 8pm.
+Next, we head to the small coastal town of Otaru for the Snow Path Light Festival and old town with it’s many different types of shops and magical Music-Box Museum.

 Day 5 – Asahikawa